SamScholefield/mbacFirebase/README.md

 # mbacFirebase
-Use Google Apps Script to Populate Firebase with ManageBac data for faster retrieval.
+Use Google Apps Script to populate a Firebase realtime database with ManageBac data for faster retrieval.

 This project came about due to restrictions within ManageBac meaning that only assigned class teachers can obtain class lists, and only Account admins can use the directory.